PlatinumVoyager/DeepImpact/README.md

 # DeepImpact
 DeepImpact is a suite of Network discovery tools utilized to acquire/obtain information on remote hosts/systems which can be further de-constructed to gain an understanding of LOCAL or REMOTE targets across ALL domains.
-Information returned will be propagated through a relational database to match and compare information that was collected at differential time stamps.
+Information returned will be propagated through a relational database to match and compare information that was collected via differential time stamps.